-There are many talks out there about aspect ratios.
-Some of the guys tell the high-aspect ones are better for foiling, some others are to keep the CE low, so shorter mast and longer boom.
+There is a lot going on out there about aspect ratios.
+Some of the guys tell the high-aspect ones are better for foiling, some others are voting to keep the CE low with a shorter mast and a longer boom.
 I belong to the second group, so this sail is in that category as well.

-As the first sail was made in a rush without cams and details, this one is 6 battens, 3 cams, also from different materials.
+As the first sail was made in a rush without cams and details, this one is a 6 battens, 3 cams one, using different materials from the usual.

-The panels are from monofilm, The head and the foot ones are technora laminate with 1.5mil film.
-The two big load patches on the clew connecting the 3rd and 6th battens, the luff panel, the mast sleeve fairing are from the same material.
+The panels are from monofilm, and the head and the foot ones are made of technora laminate with 1.5mil film.
+The two big load patches on the clew connecting the 3rd and 6th battens, the luff panel, and the mast sleeve fairing are from the same material.

-The flying shape basically is the same as the previous one, just some small adjustments on the exit angles and added more twist.
-Also a moderatly different luff curve, more shape on the top, different head angle and batten placing.
-Also added a much bigger foot roach, as to close the gap between the sail and the board to create an endplate effect, basically made a sail what is called decksweeper in sailing.
+The flying shape basically is the same as on our previous design, with some small adjustments on the exit angles and we’ve added more twist to it.
+We’ve made some further changes on the luff curve, which is moderatly different from the previous, changed the shape of the top, the sail has a different head angle and batten placing.
+In the design I’ve also added a much bigger foot roach, in order to close the gap between the sail and the board to create an endplate effect, which basically made a sail what is called decksweeper in sailing.

-In the loft.
-Same as on the first sail, some luff curve issues.
-Some modifications, and became much better.
-Just taking out some luffcurve from the top part, removed some excess material and some wrinkles.
+Just like with the first sail, we had some luff curve issues.
+After some modifications and adjustments we’ve resolved these and the sail became much better.
+We tookout some luff-curve from the top part and removed some excess material and some wrinkles and voilá!

-Plan is to go testing within some days if the weather will be fine.
-Also the Ten-o is on the way, so soon will be a post about that as well.
+Plan is to go testing within the next couple of days if the weather allows.
+Also the Ten-o is on the way, so stay tuned as there will be a post about that as well.

-Until that have nice winds and stayed tuned!
+Until then, have nice winds and stayed tuned!